Kubernetes

 How to deploy OPA Gatekeeper in Kubernetes

-Gatekeeper supports two main deployment approaches: Using a YAML manifest or using Helm charts.
+Gatekeeper supports two main deployment approaches: using a YAML manifest or using Helm charts, and deploying it installs all the Gatekeeper components needed in a Kubernetes environment.
+These gatekeeper components activate policy enforcement in the cluster.
 Both are relatively simple.

 Using YAML